 On your computer: If you want a feed reading program that runs on your own computer, there are a few options.
 Anyone using the Mozilla Firefox web browser has support for feeds built-in, and Microsoft Windows users have support for feeds in Internet Explorer 7.
 Apple Macintosh users can also use the built-in support for feeds in the Safari web browser.

-If you want a separate program to read feeds, you can use FeedDemon or NewsGator for Microsoft Outlook or Attensa for Outlook if you're on Microsoft Windows.
+If you want a separate program to read feeds, you can use FeedDemon or NewsGator for Microsoft Outlook if you're on Microsoft Windows.
 Both tools let you switch between these programs and the web-based reader at any time.
 If you're on a Macintosh running OS X, the most popular feed reader is NetNewsWire, which can also connect to the web-based services.